 Once you do apply, the process can take months to approve or deny.
-If it is approved, the lender will usually make changes affecting the current mortgage payment, interest rate, loan balance and term, as well as modifying delinquent fees and other components which impact the mortgage payment.
+If it is approved, the lender will usually make changes affecting the current mortgage payment, interest rate, loan balance, and term, as well as modify delinquent fees and other components which impact the mortgage payment.

 A modification is not guaranteed by law, and the lender may refuse to accept an application for many reasons.
 However, if the lender does accept an application for a modification, they cannot legally move forward with foreclosure.
 If they do, this is called “dual tracking”.

 Dual tracking is when your lender issues a foreclosure notice, begins working with you on a loan modification, and simultaneously moves forward with foreclosure.
 This is unfair and illegal.
 Dual tracking is mortgage fraud, and the best way to save your home, in this case, is to file a lawsuit.

 If you have applied for a modification and received a Notice of Default from your lender, or if your lender has issued a notice of sale, a foreclosure attorney can file an immediate request to stop the sale.
 This is called injunction, which allows borrowers to save their home without filing bankruptcy.
 Again, injunctions are most effective when violations against the lender are well-documented.